 Lymphoid tissue is a key reservoir established by HIV-1 during acute infection.
-It is a site associated with viral production, storage of viral particles in immune complexes, and viral persistence.
-Although combinations of antiretroviral drugs usually suppress viral replication and reduce viral RNA to undetectable levels in blood, it is unclear whether treatment fully suppresses viral replication in lymphoid tissue reservoirs.
+It is a site of viral production, storage of viral particles in immune complexes, and viral persistence.
+Whilst combinations of antiretroviral drugs usually suppress viral replication and reduce viral RNA to undetectable levels in blood, it is unclear whether treatment fully suppresses viral replication in lymphoid tissue reservoirs.
 Here we show that virus evolution and trafficking between tissue compartments continues in patients with undetectable levels of virus in their bloodstream.
-We present a spatial and dynamic model of persistent viral replication and spread that indicates why the development of drug resistance is not a foregone conclusion under conditions in which drug concentrations are insufficient to completely block virus replication.
-These data provide new insights into the evolutionary and infection dynamics of the virus population within the host, revealing that HIV-1 can continue to replicate and replenish the viral reservoir despite potent antiretroviral therapy.
+A spatial dynamic model of persistent viral replication and spread explains why the development of drug resistance is not a foregone conclusion under conditions where drug concentrations are insufficient to completely block virus replication.
+These data provide fresh insights into the evolutionary and infection dynamics of the virus population within the host, revealing that HIV-1 can continue to replicate and refill the viral reservoir despite potent antiretroviral therapy.

-Combinations of antiretroviral drugs routinely impair HIV-1 production and replication to levels that are undetectable in the blood within weeks of starting treatment1.
-None of the current treatments, however, is capable of eradicating the virus from a long-lived reservoir in resting memory CD4+ T cells and other cell types that potentially protect the virus from antiretroviral drugs or immune surveillance2-5.
-Intermittent virus production from reactivation of a small proportion of latently infected CD4+ T cells (rather than low levels of ongoing replication) is thought to drive viral rebound detected in blood of treated patients with well-suppressed infection6-8.
-Ongoing replication is considered unlikely because neither viral genetic divergence over time, nor the emergence of drug resistance mutations have been convincingly documented^{9,10}.
-As earlier studies only examined viral sequences derived from the blood of patients who continued to suppress viral replication in that anatomic compartment11, the conclusions are not necessarily generalizable to other compartments in the body, particularly to lymphoid tissue where the frequency of infection per cell is mostly higher12 and the intracellular drug concentrations are much lower than in blood13.
-Under low drug concentrations, the virus may continue to replicate and evolve in 'sanctuary sites' within the reservoir of cells in lymphoid tissue, and remain undetectable in the bloodstream for a time depending on viral population migration dynamics between the two compartments.
-Here we use a multi-pronged strategy of deep-sequencing, time-calibrated phylogenetic analysis, and mathematical modelling to characterize the distinct temporal structure and divergence of compartmentally sampled viral sequences.
-We discover ongoing replication in lymphoid tissue sanctuary sites of patients despite undetectable blood levels of virus.
-Our sampling approach differs fundamentally from those of previous studies14-16, which do not address evolutionary dynamics within lymphoid tissue, and better suits investigation of the dynamic nature of the viral reservoir during treatment with potent antiretroviral drugs.
+Combinations of antiretroviral drugs routinely cripple HIV-1 production and replication to levels undetectable in the blood within weeks of starting treatment.
+None of the current treatments, however, are capable of eradicating the virus from a long-lived reservoir in resting memory CD4+ T cells and other potential cell types that insulate the virus from antiretroviral drugs or immune surveillance2\5.
+Intermittent virus production from reactivation of a small proportion of latently infected CD4+ T cells (rather than low levels of ongoing replication) is thought to drive viral rebound detected in blood of well-suppressed patients on treatment6\8.
+Ongoing replication is considered unlikely because neither viral genetic divergence over time, nor the emergence of drug resistance mutations have been convincingly documented $^{9,10}$ .
+As earlier studies only examined viral sequences derived from the blood of patients who continued to suppress viral replication in that anatomic compartment, the conclusions are not necessarily generalizable to other compartments in the body, particularly to lymphoid tissue where the frequency of infection per cell is mostly higher and the intracellular drug concentrations are much lower than in blood.
+Under low drug concentrations, the virus may continue to replicate and evolve in sanctuary sites within the reservoir of cells in lymphoid tissue, and remain undetectable in the bloodstream for a time depending on viral population migration dynamics between the two compartments.
+Here we use a multi-pronged strategy of deep-sequencing, time-calibrated phylogenetic analysis, and mathematical modeling to characterize the distinct temporal structure and divergence of compartmentally sampled viral sequences.
+We discover ongoing replication in lymphoid tissue sanctuaries of patients despite undetectable blood levels of virus.
+Our sampling approach differs fundamentally from those of previous studies-16 which do not address evolutionary dynamics within lymphoid tissue, and better suits investigation of the dynamic nature of the viral reservoir during treatment with potent antiretroviral drugs.